lycus/mci/docs/type_system.rst

 * Vector of pointers to ``int32`` with 64 elements: ``int32[64]``
 * Vector of 3 vectors of ``int32`` with 8 elements: ``int32[8][3]``

-Any vector-to-vector conversion is valid as long as the two vectors have an equal element count and the source vector's element type is convertible to the target vector's element type.
+Any vector-to-vector/array conversion is valid as long as the source vector's element type is convertible to the target vector/array's element type.

 Function pointer types
 ----------------------